kromych/proc_mem_bench/Readme.md

 ## `pread` vs `process_vm_read` when reading remote process memory

 This code measures performance of the two APIs when reading the memory of the remote process.
-That might be useful for the debuggers and other tools instrospecting the state of another processes.
-From the below data (rather limmited yet coming from two very diffrent systems) it follows that when reading at least `8KiB` of data from the remote process, `process_vm_read` is significantly more performant.
+That might be useful for the debuggers and other tools alike that instrospect the state of another processes.
+From the below data (rather limited yet coming from two very diffrent systems) it follows that when reading at least `8KiB` of data from the remote process, `process_vm_read` is significantly more performant.